linkedin/test-butler/README.md

 ## How does it work?

 Test Butler is a two-part project.
-It includes an Android library that your test code can depend on, as well as a companion Android app apk that must be installed on your Android emulator before running Test Butler.
-You can build the app yourself from source, or download the binary from [Bintray](https://bintray.com/linkedin/maven/test-butler-app/)
+It includes an Android library that your test code can depend on, as well as a companion Android app apk that must be installed on your Android emulator before using Test Butler.
+You can build the Test Butler APK yourself from source, or download the binary from [Bintray](https://bintray.com/linkedin/maven/test-butler-app/)

 The Test Butler library is a thin wrapper around an [AIDL interface](https://developer.android.com/guide/components/aidl.html) to give your tests a safe way to talk to the Test Butler app's service running in the background on the emulator.